Victorian Sketches, "Street Goth," and Dior—the Beauty References You Shouldn't Ignore in Wednesday Part 2

 The show's MUA spills all the sinister style secrets.

 We know Wednesday Addams has some tricks up her sleeve, but we would have never suspected that television’s favorite pigtailed sadist happened to be a beauty girl.
 The highly anticipated second half of the sophomore season of Netflix’s Wednesday just aired, and we’re screaming at the gloriously dramatic look Jenna Ortega’s character sports to the Nevermore Academy gala.
-In episode five, the titular character swaps her usual hollow-eyed and berry-stained lip look for something more grandiose (and teeming with hidden messages, head makeup artist Nirvana Jalalvand tells Who What Wear).
+In episode seven, the titular character swaps her usual hollow-eyed and berry-stained lip look for something more grandiose (and teeming with hidden messages, head makeup artist Nirvana Jalalvand tells Who What Wear).

 The season’s second part is full of surprises: Lady Gaga’s shocking guest appearance (in very American Horror Story Countess–coded glam, if you ask us), Gwendoline Christie’s thrilling return, and Wednesday’s second dress-up moment.
 (Lest we ever forget the iconic dance scene that inspired hundreds of thousands of “Bloody Mary” fan edits, resulting in Gaga’s eventual involvement with the show.)
 “It’s always such a fun moment for me when I see in the script that there’s going to be a look that requires something more than [Wednesday’s] usual everyday hair and makeup,” says Jalalvand.
 Though the MUA dismisses the gala as a “means to an end” for the cunning antihero, the deviation from her trademark look suggests immense importance behind it—and we’re unraveling the silks in this web of secrets.